russellb/neutron-specs/specs/mitaka/vlan-aware-vms.rst

 Tempest tests to be implemented:

-* Create trunk ports
+* Create parent ports
 * Create subports
-* Bind trunk ports
+* Bind parent ports
 * Delete subports
-* Delete trunk ports
+* Delete parent ports

 Functional Tests
 ----------------

 Tests to be implemented:

-* Boot VM with one trunk port with subport for untagged traffic.
+* Boot VM with one parent port and no children.
   Verify connectivity.
-* Boot VM with one trunk port with multiple subports.
+* Boot VM with one parent port and multiple subports.
-  Verify connectivity.
+  Verify connectivity to each logical port.
-* Boot VM with multiple trunk ports and subports.
+* Boot VM with multiple parent ports and subports and verify connectivity.
-* Add subport to running VM with trunk port.
+* Add subport to running VM with a parent port.
-* Remove subport from running VM with trunk port.
+* Remove subport from running VM with parent port.
-* Delete VM with trunk port including subports.
+* Delete VM with parent port including subports.

 API Tests
 ---------

 Tests to be implemented:

-* Check that subport only can be connected to trunk port.
+* Check that subport only can be connected to a parent port.
-* Check of valid port type.
+* Check that an invalid encap_type is rejected
+* Check that an invalid encap_info is rejected

 Documentation Impact
 ====================

-The trunk port, being the first-class resource, should be documented.
-The subports behaviour should be described.
+The use of parent ports and subports should be documented as a way to create a logical multi-port topology using a single VIF on a VM.

 Possible scenarios for usecases should be provided with CLI examples.